rust-lang/surveys/surveys/2024-annual-survey/questions.md

 Type: select one

 - Yes, for the majority of my coding
+- Yes, a few times per week on average
 - Yes, but I only use it occasionally
 - No